yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 //=> There are 6 items on the Reminders list.
 ```

 We can do math with numbers in Swift!
-The same math operators you are used to from math class work here.
+The same math operators you are used to from math-class work here.

 ```swift
 3 + 5